-I’m over at Her.meneutics today, talking about stay-at-home moms who hire help.
+I’m over at Christianity Today/Her.meneutics, talking about stay-at-home moms who hire help.
 Lazy, spoiled, self-indulgent?
 Or just choosing the best for themselves, their children, and their homes?

 My name is Marie, and I’m a stay-at-home mom with three kids.